ValerioS05/pj1nuraghe/README.md

 - `README.md`: This README file for guidance.
 - `signup.html`: Directory for Form signup section

+## Here a Practical way to explain what my idea was at the beginning
 ![screenshot of what was my idea at the beginning for desktop and tablets](assets/images/screendesk.png)
 ![screenshot of what was my idea at the beginning for mobile](./assets/images/screenmobile.png)

+- `screenshots` : used balsamic to help myself to get an initial idea and how to approach the development

 **Report Issues:** If you encounter any bugs, issues, or have suggestions for improvements, please open an issue on our GitHub repository.
 Be sure to provide detailed information about the problem or suggestion.